nobilisvenator/ShinyWrappR/readme.txt

 THINGS TO KNOW:
 1. Place the .shrtcts.yaml file in this repository in your .config folder of your home path directory (windows-> %userprofile%), to load pre-made shortcuts.

-2. The grey boxes below contain:
+2. Each yaml entry consists of:
 	* Row one - Text name.
 This text is searchable from the Ctrl+F find function.
 	* Row two - Description.
 	* Leftwrap/Righwrap fields - Custom text/code that will prefix/suffix (respectively) highlighted code in the editor pane